ReScience/ReScience-submission/article/Larisch-2018.md

 Because the reimplementation of the model based mainly on the matlab source code from  modelDB, the emergent of stable weights by presenting a Gaussian input over 500 presynaptic neurons and one postsynaptic neuron.
+For every epoch are ten Gaussian patterns are created to determine the activity of the 500 input neurons.
+One epoch have the duration of $125ms$.
 The presynaptic population is implemented with the PoissonPopulation from ANNarchy to achieve a Poisson distributed spiking behavior, as mentioned in the original matlab implementation.
 Equal to the matlab source code, the learning rates ($A_{LTP}$ and $A_{LTD}$) are